Configuration¶

 option:

-$ behat --config custom-config.yml
+$ behat --config custom-config.php

 All configuration parameters in that file are defined under a profile name root